Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Market swap

 A swap in ODISEO Station that uses the ODISEO protocol's market function.
-Market swaps occur between ODISEO stablecoin denominations or between ODISEO and ODIS.
+Market swaps occur between Real Estate Assets and ODIS, or between ODIS and ATOM.
 Market swaps spend [gas](#fees) and incur either a [Tobin tax](#fees) or a [Spread fee](#fees).

 **Examples**
-- Swapping UST for KRT in ODISEO Station will charge a Tobin tax and gas fees.
+- Swapping GAIA Real Estate Certificated in ODISEO Station will charge a Tobin tax and gas fees.
-- Swapping ODIS for UST in ODISEO Station will charge a spread fee and gas fees.
+- Swapping ODIS and ATOM will charge a spread fee and gas fees.

 To learn how to use the market swap feature in ODISEO station, visit [how to use ODISEO Station](./ODISEO-station/swap.md).